LucasGG/one_bit_bot_translator/README.md

 ## Loading environment

-Create a `.env.{environment}` file that will be automatically loaded before initialization (see `app-entrypoint.sh`).
+Create a `.env` file that will be automatically loaded before initialization (see `app-entrypoint.sh`).